 Risks of Giving Your Dog a Bully Stick

 Many people wonder if bully sticks are safe for dogs.
 The main risk of bully sticks is that they may be contaminated with bacteria.
 According to Tufts, a study was conducted that tested 26 bully sticks and one was infected with a type of staph bacteria resistant to antibiotics.
 Yes, one was contaminated with MRSA or methicillin-resistant Staphylococcus aureus.
 Another one was contaminated with Clostridium diffile, and others were infected with E Coli or Escherichia coli.
 Although this isn’t to say that all bully sticks are contaminated and might harm your dog, they are a bit risker than other treats, and this alone is very scary indeed.

-Another issue with bully sticks is that they contain A LOT of calories, and if your dog is a chunker who needs to lose a few extra pounds, this could put them at risk of many ailments.
+Another issue with bully sticks is that they contain A LOT of calories.
+If your dog is a chunker, this is not great when you’re trying to help your dog lose weight.
 A bully contains about 22 calories in every inch which means that the average 6-inch bully is about 100 calories.
 Keep in mind that an 11lb Yorkshire needs about 250 calories a day, and a Lab needs about 1000 calories a day.
 Therefore, it is important that if you decide to give the dog bullies that you monitor how much they chew so that you don’t exceed their daily allotment of calories.